xiaomaozhou26/keras_onnx_tx2/README.md

 # keras_onnx_tx2

 Convert keras .h5 file to onnx and deploy it on Nvidia Jetson Tx2

-convert .h5 to .onnx
+Convert .h5 to .onnx

 #python yolov3_to_onnx.py --model yolo-tiny-416

-convert .onnx to .trt
+Convert .onnx to .trt

 #python onnx_to_trt.py --model yolo-tiny-416

 Inference with .trt model